Blendify/blender-manual/blender_docs/manual/interface/controls/buttons/buttons.rst

 --------

 To change many values at once on or off, you can press down :kbd:`LMB` and drag over multiple buttons.
-This works for check boxes, toggles and to select a radio button value.
+This works for checkboxes, toggles and to select a radio button value.

 Radio Buttons